hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 #### Extra content in legend and helper text

-The `Legend` and `HelperText` contextual components used in the "group" are yielding their content: this means you can pass not just plain text, but also structured content.
+The `Legend` and `HelperText` contextual components used in the "group" yield their content: meaning you can pass not just plain text, but also structured content.

 !!!
 Warning